 Hepatitis C Facts

 - Up to an estimated 19,000 Americans die annually of complications related to HCV infection.
-This figure is expected to triple over the next 10 years unless increased testing and treatment is implemented.

 - Individuals with HCV should stop or cut down on drinking alcohol and using recreational drugs.